Buick Electra: Fourth generation (1971–1976)

 From 1971 to 1976, Buick's full-sized Estate Wagon shared the 127.0 in wheelbase and 455 cubic-inch V8 with the Electra 225, and shared its interior and exterior styling from 1971 to 1974 (complete with the prerequisite four VentiPorts).
-And although from 1975 to 1976 the number of VentiPorts were reduced by one, and the front fascia was downgraded to a LeSabre's, the Electra 225 style chrome rocker panel moldings and distinctive Electra 225 style rear quarter panels (albeit without fender skirts) remained.
+While the number of VentiPorts were reduced by one from 1975 to 1976, and the front fascia was downgraded to a LeSabre's, the Electra 225 style chrome rocker panel moldings and distinctive Electra 225 style rear quarter panels (albeit without fender skirts) remained.
 These were the first Buick station wagons to be built on Buick's largest chassis since the Roadmaster Estates of 1947–53.
-The Estate Wagons, as did other GM full-sized wagons during these years, used a unique rear suspension with multi-leaf springs instead of the coil springs used on other full-sized Buicks, and other full-sized GM cars.
-The Estate Wagons also featured a new 'clamshell' tailgate design where the rear power-operated glass slid up into the roof as the tailgate (manually or with power assist), slid into a recess under the cargo floor.
+As with other GM full-sized wagons of the time, the Estate Wagons used a unique rear suspension with multi-leaf springs instead of the coil springs used on other full-sized Buicks and GM cars.
+The Estate Wagons also featured a new 'clamshell' tailgate design where the rear power-operated glass slid up into the roof as the tailgate (manually or with power assist) slid into a recess under the cargo floor.
 The power tailgate, the first in station wagon history, ultimately supplanted the manual tailgate, which required marked effort to lift from storage.
 It was operated by switches on the instrument panel or a key switch on the rear quarter panel.
-The clamshell system, heavy and complex, made it easier to load and unload the extremely long wagons in tight spaces.
-But it remained un-adopted by any other manufacturer, and would be eliminated when GM reduced the length of their wagons by about a foot in 1977, and the overriding concern became increased fuel economy.
-At 5182 lb shipping weight, or about 5400 lb curb weight, the three-seat 1974 Estate Wagons are easily the heaviest Buicks ever built, even heavier than the Buick Limited limousines of 1936–42.
+The heavy and complex clamshell system made it easier to load and unload the extremely long wagons in tight spaces, but remained un-adopted by any other manufacturer.
+It would be eliminated when GM reduced the length of their wagons by about a foot in 1977, and the overriding concern became increased fuel economy.
+At 5182 lb shipping weight, or about 5400 lb curb weight, the three-seat 1974 Estate Wagons are the heaviest Buicks ever built, even heavier than the Buick Limited limousines of 1936–42.

 A new egg-crate grille and taillight trim highlighted the 1972 Electra 225s.
 The trouble-prone ventilation system used in 1971 was replaced by a new system using vents in the doorjambs instead of the trunk-mounted vents of 1971.
-The 455 V8 was carried over and now rated at 250 net horsepower compared to 315 gross horsepower in 1971.
+The 455 V8 was carried over, now rated at 250 net horsepower, compared to 315 gross horsepower in 1971.
 The differences in advertised horsepower in the two years was due to an industry-wide switch from "gross" (dynometer-rated and not installed in vehicle) to "net" (as installed in vehicle with accessories and emission controls installed) horsepower measurements.
-The 1972 Buick was available as: Electra 225, Electra 225 Custom, and Electra 225 Custom Limited.
+The 1972 Electra was available as the Electra 225, Electra 225 Custom, and Electra 225 Custom Limited.